akbarsigit/go-urlShortener/README.md

-# URL shortener implementation with golang
+# URL shortener implementation with Redis & golang

 ## How to Use